suit-wg/architecture/draft-ietf-suit-architecture.md

 happens in an out-of-band fashion prior to the firmware update process.

-* For confidentiality protection of the firmware image, it must be done in such a way that the intended firmware consumer(s) can decrypt it.
-The information that is encrypted individually for each device must maintain friendliness to Content Distribution Networks, bulk storage, and broadcast protocols.
+* For confidentiality protection of the firmware image, it must be done in such a way that the intended firmware consumer(s), other authorized parties, and no one else can decrypt it.
+The information that is encrypted individually for each device/recipient must maintain friendliness to Content Distribution Networks, bulk storage, and broadcast protocols.
 For confidentiality protection of firmware images the author needs to be in possession of the certificate/public key or a pre-shared key